Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation

 We also note that the system sizes in Fig.~\ref{fig:fig5} are smaller than those of the order parameter measurements in Fig.~\ref{fig:fig4}.
 This again shows that the non-local measurement, such as the EE and disorder operator~\cite{wangScaling2022,liuDisorder2023,liuFermion2023,jiangMany2023}, are more sensitive in probing the subtle yet fundamental information of the nature of the phase transitions. \\

 {{\it Discussion.}---} The precise computation of the EE for quantum many-body systems is the long-standing obstacle that blockades our full-fledged exploration of the fundamental entanglement and CFT information of quantum matter.
 In the continuous efforts over the past two decades, various estimators of EE all suffered from the exponential explosion of its variances when the entanglement region just starts to scale~\cite{metlitskiEntanglement2011,assaadEntanglement2014,broeckerNumerical2016,changEntanglement2015,Humeniuk2012,luitzImproving2014,luitzUniversal2015,kulchytskyyDetecting2015,panStable2023,liaoControllable2023}.
-In this work, based on the recently developed resummation-based quantum Monte Carlo method for the SU($N$) spin and loop-gas models~\cite{desairesum2021}, we develop a new algorithm -- ResumEE -- manage to overcome this long-standing obstacle.
-Our ResumEE converts the evaluation of the exponentially small value of the $\langle e^{-S^{(2)}_A}\rangle$, into an important sampling process with polynomial accuracy such that the $S^{(2)}_A$ for a generic quantum SU($N$) spin models can be readily computed without facing the exponential explosion of its variance.
+In this work, based on the recently developed resummation-based quantum Monte Carlo method for the SU($N$) spin and loop-gas models~\cite{desairesum2021}, we develop a new algorithm -- ResumEE -- manage to mitigate this long-standing obstacle.
+Our ResumEE exponentially speeds up the computation of the exponentially small value $\langle e^{-S^{(2)}_A}\rangle$ such that the EE for a generic quantum SU($N$) spin models at any continuous $N$ values can be readily computed.